rastersoft/autovala/README.md

 other projects.
 My idea is to embedd it as a GEdit plugin; but until then, you can use it from command line.

+Before all, you need to install in your project folder the CMake modules for Vala.
+You can download them from launchpad using bazaar:

+        bzr checkout lp:~elementary-apps/+junk/cmake-modules

+It will create a folder called *cmake-modules*.
+Inside will be a folder called *cmake*.
+Copy the later to your project folder.

 The first thing to do is initializate the project.
 This is done by calling autovala in your desired project's folder with: